dominikh/go-mode.el/README.md

 authors.
 Instructions can be found at http://golang.org/doc/contribute.html.

-Trivial changes, and changes to files that are not part of the Go distribution (mainly this README), can be submitted via pull request.
+Only changes to files that are not part of the Go distribution (mainly this README), can be submitted via pull request.